WebSpellChecker/wproofreader-docker/README.md

 ### Choosing platform

-Currently, the docker configuration supports two platforms: `amd64`/`arm64`.
-In order to build image for the desired platform you need to use an appropriate `.tar.gz` package.
+Currently, the Docker configuration supports two platforms: `amd64`/`arm64`.
+To build an image for the desired platform, you need to use an appropriate `.tar.gz` package.

 * **amd64**:

-Put "wsc_app_**x64**_x.xx.x.x_xxx.tar.gz" package into the `wproofreader-docker/files` directory and add an additional build flag: `--platform linux/amd64`.
+Put "wsc_app_**x64**_x.xx.x.x_xxx.tar.gz" package into the `wproofreader-docker/files` directory and add an extra build flag: `--platform linux/amd64`.
 So, the build command needs to be updated as follows:
 ```
 docker build -t local/wsc_app:x.x.x --platform linux/amd64 --build-arg <arguments as before> -f Dockerfile .